mwc360/mwc360.github.io/_posts/2024-04-30-Is-Databricks-Photon-A-NoBrainer.md

 Sounds like a no-brainer, right?
 However, unless your CIO doesn't care about reducing cloud costs, it's advisable to consider the TCO (Total Cost of Ownership) of Photon when executing your Lakehouse strategy in Databricks.
 Databricks applies a 2x DBU multiplier when Photon is enabled, meaning you will pay twice as much per second in licensing costs.
 Ideally, this cost should be offset by at least a 2x performance improvement to make it cost effective.

-In this post, I'll detail benchmarks that illuminate the TCO implications of enabling Photon in Databricks.
+In this post, I'll detail benchmarks that illuminate the TCO implications of enabling Photon in Databricks and scenarios where you may not want to enable it.

 # How Does Photon Work?
 For those interested in the technical details, Databricks has published a comprehensive [whitepaper](https://people.eecs.berkeley.edu/~matei/papers/2022/sigmod_photon.pdf) on the Photon engine.